curtissimo/es6-walkthroughs/README.md

   "keyframes": {
     "2": "The tutorial will append this text to the content of the editor after two seconds elapses.", "8.43": {
-      "text": "The tutorial will insert this text at the beginning after 8.43 seconds elapses."
+      "text": "The tutorial will insert this text at the beginning after 8.43 seconds elapses.", "position": "start"
-      "position": "start"
     },
     "90": {